zaforf/isp/_pages/nnfromscratch.md

     grad[0] = (np.dot(X.T,dl),np.dot(np.ones((1,dl.shape[0])),dl))
     return grad
 ```
 This function is the sacred backpropagation function.
-It is very ugly since it is spaghetti code but it works! `dl` is the derivative of the loss with respect to each loss that is carried through the model backwards.
-As it is carried through, the derivatives with respect to the weights and biases, calculated as described in the gradient based learning section, are added to the `grad` list.
-Thus the process of updating them looks a lot better than this code.
+It is very ugly since it is spaghetti code, but it works! `dl` is the derivative of the loss with respect to each loss that is carried through the model backwards.
+As it is carried through, the derivatives with respect to the weights and biases, calculated as described in the gradient-based learning section, are added to the `grad` list.
+Thus, the process of updating them looks a lot better than this code.

 ---
 ```python
 def acc(model,act,X,Y):
     return sum(forwardmodel(model,act,X)[-1].argmax(axis=1)==Y.argmax(axis=1))/len(X)
 ```
 This is the code for calculating the accuracy of the model.
-I knew I could do it in one line so I had to.
+I knew I could do it in one line, so I had to.
 What can I say?

 ---
 ```python